 Symptoms of Liver Shunt in Cats

-Every now and then, I have episodes where the toxins build up in my system, and cause Hepatic Encephalopathy (HE) symptoms.
+Every now and then, I have episodes where the toxins build up in my system and cause Hepatic Encephalopathy (HE) symptoms.
 Those can range from annoying to dangerous, depending on the severity of the episode, and how soon it is brought under control.
-HE symptoms can include, but are not limited to, lethargy, drooling, pacing, neurological and behavioral changes, apparent blindness or ‘increased cat liver shunt eye’, seizures, and more.
+The symptoms can include but are not limited to, lethargy, drooling, pacing, neurological and behavioral changes, apparent blindness or ‘increased cat liver shunt eye’, seizures, and more.

 Never underestimate the power of Hope!
 Liver Shunt in Cats

 Once diagnosed, so many of us liver shunt cats are able to live normal, happy lives, either with surgery or with medical management.
 Surgical correction repairs the blood vessel, and medical management combines diet and medication.